peterwmwong/ticker/components/polymer/PRIMER.md

 However, using a conditional template may be appropriate in the case of an admin screen that should only be shown to admin users of an app.
 Since most users would not be admins, there may be performance benefits to not burdening most of the users with the cost of stamping the elements for the admin page, especially if it is relatively heavyweight.

-<a name="x-autobind"></a>
+<a name="dom-bind"></a>
-## Auto-binding template
+## Self-binding template
-EXPERIMENTAL - API MAY CHANGE

 Polymer's binding features are only available within templates that are managed by Polymer.
 As such, these features are available in templates used to define Polymer elements, for example, but not for elements placed directly in the main document.

-In order to use Polymer bindings without defining a new custom element, you may wrap the elements utilizing bindings with a custom template extension called `x-autobind`.
+In order to use Polymer bindings without defining a new custom element, you may wrap the elements utilizing bindings with a custom template extension called `dom-bind`.
 This template will immediately stamp itself into the main document and bind elements to the template itself as the binding scope.

 ```html
 <!doctype html>